-In popular vernacular, the term Tiny House has been used to describe everything from the original tiny house by Henry David Thoreau and Jay Shafer’s Tumbleweed Tiny Houses to almost any house under about 1,000 sq. ft in size.
+Tiny House Plans In popular vernacular, the term Tiny House has been used to describe everything from the original tiny house by Henry David Thoreau and Jay Shafer’s Tumbleweed Tiny Houses to almost any house under about 1,000 sq. ft in size.
 In this style section we are using the term Tiny House to include home designs that are not necessarily portable as the Tumbleweed original houses were, but are efficient, using space and resources smartly and with a minimum of square footage to accomplish the goals of the end user.
 Smaller sq. footage means a smaller carbon footprint, smaller utility costs, lower taxes, less maintenance, less headaches, and more free energy and attention for the things in life that are most meaningful to you.
 It is a philosophy that was identified first and most publicly by Sara Susanka’s “Not So Big” Movement.
-Not so Big, and Tiny Houses are a clarion call to sanity and responsibility in home ownership as opposed to the “Bigger is Better” mentality that the consumer ego was long fascinated with .
+Not so Big, Small House Plans, and Tiny Houses are a clarion call to sanity and responsibility in home ownership as opposed to the “Bigger is Better” mentality that the consumer ego was long fascinated with .
 The homes in this collection, while they may not meet the Websters or Wikipedia definition of “Tiny House” do in fact all have qualities, sizes and successful execution of the financially conservative, maximization of free energy along with reduced carbon footprint goals that are the heart of the movement.
-We hope you find something here that will work for your life and goals.
+We hope you find a tiny house plan here that will work for your life and goals.
 If you’d like to make a customization to any of our modern home designs, just let us know!

 Formal living and dining, and neat clean historically recognizable architecture all hallmarks of traditional home styles.
 This home design group has stood the test of time and will stand the test of the future.
 We design Traditional home plans in most every style including Farmhouse Plans, Tuscan, Shingle Style, Cottage House Plans and Craftsman Home Designs.
 We are proud to offer this architectural style and increasing house plan collection online.
 Shop, or browse photos of our broad collection of Traditional style home plans below.
 If you have any questions about these designs, or how to order our stock house plans online, just let us know!